Fletcher Loyer: Homestead years (2020–2022)

 Although Loyer's Homestead team in Indiana was upset in March, he was able to play a full season during his junior year.
 In Michigan, almost the whole season was lost.
-Indoor winter sports were suspended November 18, 2020.
-Indoor contact winter high school sports' (basketball, wrestling, hockey and competitive cheer) season were suspended until at least February 21, 2021 due to the pandemic.
+Indoor winter sports were suspended on November 18, 2020.
+Indoor contact winter high school sports' (basketball, wrestling, hockey, and competitive cheer) season were suspended until at least February 21, 2021, due to the pandemic.

 On March 12, 2022, future Purdue teammate Braden Smith led his Westfield High School team to a 64–53 victory over Loyer and Homestead in the Indiana state Class 4A Regional matchup.
-Although Loyer posted 27 points and surpassed Swanigan for the school's single-season scoring record (726 points versus 702 points) it was not enough to overcome Smith's 13-point, 8-rebound, 6-assist, 3-steal, and 2-block effort.
-On March 16, Loyer was named the Indiana boy's basketball Gatorade Player of the Year as a senior after averaging 26.9 points, 5.3 rebounds, and 3.6 assists per game.
+Although Loyer posted 27 points and surpassed former Boilermaker, Caleb Swanigan for the school's single-season scoring record (726 points versus 702 points), it was not enough to overcome Smith's 13-point, 8-rebound, 6-assist, 3-steal, and 2-block effort.
+On March 16, Loyer was named the Indiana boys' basketball Gatorade Player of the Year as a senior after averaging 26.9 points, 5.3 rebounds, and 3.6 assists per game.
 After totalling 803 points in two season in Michigan, he totaled 1360 points in his two years at Homestead to finish with 2,163 points in his high school career.
 On March 29, Loyer won the national 3-point contest as part of the 2022 High School Slam Dunk and 3-Point Championships over Kyle Filipowski and Austin Montgomery.
 On April 2, Loyer was runner up for Indiana Mr. Basketball to Smith by a 128–109 vote.
 On April 4, he was one of 14 players selected to the 2022 Indiana All-Stars boys team, but declined the award.